AdityaRaj-007/CryptoSphere/README.md

 ## 🛠️ Configuration

-- **API Integration:** Ensure you have an API key from RapidAPI(Coinranking, Bing News).
+- **API Integration:** Ensure you have an API key from RapidAPI(Coinranking),CoinGecko and NewsAPI.
 Replace the API endpoint in the relevant files.

 ## 📌 Future Enhancements